Anuken/Mindustry/.github/ISSUE_TEMPLATE/bug_report.md

 **Link(s) to mod(s) used**: *The mod repositories or zip files that are related to the issue, if applicable.*

 **Save file**: *The save file you were playing on when the bug happened.
-REQUIRED for any issue that happens in-game.*
+THIS IS REQUIRED FOR ANY ISSUE HAPPENING IN-GAME.
+DO NOT DELETE OR OMIT THIS LINE UNLESS YOU ARE SURE THAT THE ISSUE DOES NOT HAPPEN IN-GAME.*

 **Crash report**: *The contents of relevant crash report files.
 REQUIRED if you are reporting a crash.*